-To avoid being taken on a financial carpet ride
+Avoid being taken on a financial carpet ride

 The first thing to keep in mind when shopping for a new rug is that not all carpets are created equal.

-When looking to consider what’s fair price to pay for a Persian or Oriental Rug is that you must first ignore its given name, its size or anyone else’s personal account of how great the carpet is.
+When looking to consider a fair price to pay for a Persian or Oriental Rug you must first ignore its given name, its size or anyone else’s personal account of how great the carpet is.
 You need to look at the carpet carefully and consider the item for what it is without any pressure – any reputable carpet dealer will happily leave to do this or even allow you take the carpet home to try in-situ before to help you decide.
 When you’ve found a piece that you truly like you need to ask yourself about its true value.
 Persian knotted Carpets vary massively in price ranging from a few hundred pounds to many thousands.

 In general terms there are three broad principles that can help to determine the overall value of a particular carpet.